Cyphrme/FileVer/README.md

-Note: A consequence of this design is that the versioned files digest will not match the current file name unless the references to versioned files are re-zeroed.
-FileVer design assumes all Versioned file imports are zero'd.
+Note: A consequence of this design is that the versioned files digest will not match the current file name unless the references to versioned files are re-zeroed.  `filever`'s design assumes all Versioned file imports are zero'd.

 ## Not using dummy files, not using `src`, or not using zero'd imports.
 If not wanting to use dummy files, each to-be-versioned file must be